-Psudopterygium is a condition where conjunctiva covers an inflammed portion of cornea.
-Pterygium can be differentiated from psudopteygium by probe test.
-In a pterygium, a probe can be passed between it and the eyeball.
+Psudopterygium is a condition where conjunctiva covers an inflamed portion of cornea.
+Pterygium can be differentiated from psudopteygium by doing a probe test.
+In a pterygium, a probe can be passed between the pterygium and the eyeball.

 Before the Procedure:

-- Control the dry eyes with preservative free artificial tears.
+- Control dry eyes with preservative free artificial tears.

 - Start antibiotic and steroid drops or ointment.

 Day of Procedure: